 Technology moves on at a storming pace!
 Sometimes, you get left behind and have to catch up.
-Fortunately, web tech is usually fairly straightforward to implement and, when you're thinking of upgrading your website, evaluating what features you need and planning out how you're going to use them is the right thing to do.
+Fortunately, web tech is usually fairly straightforward to implement.
+When you're thinking of upgrading your website, evaluating what features you need and planning out how you will use them is the right thing to do.

 Thinking about the 'long-term' is as important as making changes in the first place, so considering how you're going to use the website and add value to it in the future should be a consideration.

 As noted above, web technology moves on very fast.
 If your website is a bit long in the tooth, there are likely plenty of things you can do to bring it up to modern standards but, where do you start with all this?
 How do you decide what your website needs?

 The answer is actually fairly logical.
 Go to Google and search for other websites that offer the same products or services as you do.
 Visit the websites that come up in the first couple of pages and start taking notes!
 Ask yourself questions like:

 There is no shame in copying other people's ideas!
 But DO spend time doing your research and come up with a list of things you want to achieve with your own website upgrade.
 Better still, now you know what the competition does.
 How could you make yours just a little bit better than what's already out there?

 Consider what you want to gain from your website upgrade too.
 Is it just to bring the site design up to your current branding?
 Are you looking to increase sales or leads into your business?
 Perhaps you want to attract more visitors to your website?